 Money Saving Tips for New Parents

-The rising cost of everyday essentials is adding financial stress to already struggling households.
+The rising cost of everyday essentials is adding financial stress to struggling households.
 Add into the pot having a new baby and, well, something has to give.

 Certain items are deemed baby essentials, then some products and services are nice-to-haves and also products that are more luxury items (but to some may also be considered essential).